ChristopheQUENTIN-ikigai/Hexoban/README.md

 # Hexoban

+just use version of first june 2026 zip.

 Adaptation of Sokoban game with hex cells grid and other extra features, try to train AI to solve it.